DIYbiosphere/sphere/docs/copyright/terms-of-use.md

 ---

 #### *otherwise noted
-Contributions that are shared/uploaded to the Database part should explicitly note their copyright terms if the author(s) do not waive authorship or grant rights to their work.
+Contributions that are shared/uploaded to the Library part should explicitly note their copyright terms if the author(s) do not waive authorship or grant rights to their work.
 For example, you may upload an image that is hosted in Flickr if the copyright is CC-BY, in which case the caption must have a link to the original source and a note on the copyright license.

 Please follow our instructions for [noting copyright][noting-copyright].